robertjskelton/robertjskelton.github.io/_posts/2024-05-08-anbernic-devices.markdown

 # Operating System
 Both consoles I have modified to have custom firmware.
 * RG35XX - [GarlicOS](https://www.patreon.com/posts/76561333) is simply the best, and I wish it worked as well on other consoles.
 It has an incredible sleep function that auto-saves your game, can switch between games insanely fast, and has a cool heads up display for hot keys (fast forwards, save states, etc)
-* RG35XXH - I have tried most of the options for this device - Stock OS, Batocera, and MuOS, but prefer [MuOS](https://muos.dev/help/installation) due to the quicker boot times.
+* RG35XXH - I have tried most of the options for this device - Stock OS, Batocera, and MuOS, but prefer [MuOS](https://muos.dev/help/installation) due to the quicker boot times and simplicity.
+I am also using the [Verde Dark](https://www.patreon.com/posts/verde-theme-only-99679785) theme now.

 # Games
 I normally play Gameboy or Gameboy Advance games, Super Nintendo or Playstation 1 games.
 The RG35XXH plays Nintendo DS and 64 games much better, as it is a newer and powerful device.